Mikael Jansson (politician)

+Biography

+Early life

+Jansson was born in Kopparberg in 1965.
+He studied for a technical diploma in engineering while working in a paper mill in Örebro.
+He graduated with a qualification in engineering with a specialization in electrical and telecommunications from Lindeskolan school Lindesberg.

 Political career

 In 1990, Jansson joined the Centre Party and was for a time the second vice-president in Örebro's Centre Party's county organization and substitute member for the Centre Party in Vasa municipal board in Örebro.
-In 1993 he switched to the Sweden Democrats, where he in 1994 he was elected second vice president, and in 1995 the new party chairman at the party congress in Norrköping.
+In 1993 he switched to the Sweden Democrats, where he in 1994 he was elected second vice president.
+In 1995 he became the new party chairman of the SD at the party congress in Norrköping replacing SD founder and original leader Anders Klarström.
+During Jansson's time as leader, the Sweden Democrats took a more direct stance against political extremism and neo-fascism within its ranks and saw a gradual increase in votes during the 1990s and early 2000s.
 He served as chairman for 10 years.
-In May 2005 Jimmie Åkesson took over as chairman.
+In May 2005, he was challenged for the party leadership by youth-wing chairman Jimmie Åkesson who subsequently defeated Jansson in a leadership contest to become SD chairman.
 The same year, he released the book I eget spår genom obruten terräng about his time as party leader.

 He served as head of the local party district in Gothenburg from 1995-2014 and in the 2006 elections he was elected to the City Council in Gothenburg and also set up as a third candidate to the European Parliament in 2009 on the party's behalf.